Nikhil-Anand-DSG/Nikhil-Anand-DSG/README.md

 - 👋 Hi, I’m @Nikhil-Anand-DSG, I go by Nik
-- I'm a Software Engineer II on the Omni Tooling & Visibility Team
+- I'm a Software Engineer II on the OMNI Tooling & Visibility Team
 - You can reach me @ nikhil.anand@dcsg.com

 <!---